 This recipe was originally published in November 2019.
 It has been updated for content.

 The holiday season is upon us.
-Which means lots entertaining and gathering with family and friends.
-What better way to make a simple brunch extra special by serving this super easy bubbly treat?
+Which brings lots of entertaining and gathering with family and friends.
+What better way is there to make a simple brunch extra special by serving a pomegranate mimosa as a super easy bubbly treat?